duycs/cms-demo/README.md

 - This is an approach to create *Entity data model*, it creates model codes (classes, properties, DbContext etc.) from the *existing database* in the project.

 ---
-## Now after have a existing database, we will use database first approach
+## Now after have an existing database, we will use database first approach
 ### Setup your local development
 - Net core 2.2
 - Visual studio code